Ysurac/openmptcprouter-feeds/README.md

 *Description:* Luci interface to bypass domains, IPs and networks with shadowsocks

-Domains, IPs and networks added are bypassed when shadowsocks is used.
+Domains, IPs, networks and protocol (using DPI) added are bypassed when shadowsocks is used.
 This can be used when VPS IP is blacklisted from some sites.

 ## omr-tracker